liron02319/Bereshit/README.md

 - Critical control commands were not pre-programmed into the system but were instead loaded into RAM during the mission

-## Project Description

-This project provides tools to detect Welcome to Bereshit Project !
-This repository contains __

 ## About the simulation
 - In This project we simulate a successful landing with Beresheet spacecraft.